 Another choice is to assign to the match $m$ the homography $\mathrm{H}_m^\mathcal{I}$ compatible with $m$ with the wider consensus set, i.e.

-which points to more stable and robust homographies but can lead to incorrect patches when the corresponding reprojection error is not among the minimum ones.
+which points to more stable and robust homographies, but can lead to incorrect patches when the corresponding reprojection error is not among the lowest ones.

-The homography $\mathrm{H}_m$ actually chosen for the match association provides a solution within the above.
-Specifically, for a match $m$, defining $q_m$ as the median of the number of inliers of the top 5 compatible homographies according to the number of inliers for $t_l$, $\mathrm{H}_m$ is the compatible homography with the minimum reprojection error among those with an inlier number at least equal to $q_m$
+The homography $\mathrm{H}_m$ actually chosen for the match association provides an intermediate solution between the previous ones.
+Specifically, for a match $m$, defining $q_m$ as the median of the number of inliers of the top 5 compatible homographies according to the number of inliers for $t_l$, $\mathrm{H}_m$ is defined as the compatible homography with the minimum reprojection error among those with an inlier number at least equal to $q_m$

-Figure~\ref{miho_img} shows an example of the achieved solution directly in combination with MiHo homography estimation described hereafter in Sec.~\ref{miho}, since MOP or MOP+MiHo in visual cluster representation does not present appreciable differences.
+Figure~\ref{miho_img} shows an example of the achieved solution directly in combination with MiHo homography estimation described in Sec.~\ref{miho}.
+MOP or MOP+MiHo cluster representation does not present visually appreciable differences.
 Keypoint belonging to discarded matches are marked with black diamonds, while the clusters highlighted by other combinations of markers and colors indicate the resulting filtered matches $m\in\mathcal{M}^\star$ with the selected planar homography $\mathrm{H}_m$.
 Notice that clusters are not designed to highlight scene planes but points that move according to the same homography transformation within the image pair.